Bolicrad/portfolio/source/portfolio/index.md

 * Period: December 2020 - April 2021
 * Engine: Cocos Creator

 This game was the main project when I worked at Tantrum Network.
-I took all programming works of this game from scratch, including the main gameplay, data structure of heroes and enemies, UI framework, animation pipeline, data automation, etc.
+I took all programming works of this game from scratch, including the main gameplay, data structure of heroes and enemies, UI framework, animation pipeline, data automation, etc. The basic gameplay is to launch the charaters as billiard balls, to strike on enemies with damages.

-The IP owner later polished and published it on iOS, the UI system updated, but the core gameplay and animation systems retains as when I left this project.
+The IP owner later polished and published it on iOS, with advertisment systems integrated, but the core gameplay and animation systems retains as when I left this project.

 <!-- ### [Try the published version on iOS](https://apps.apple.com/us/app/摩登弹西游2/id1592463731?l=en) -->
 <a href="https://apps.apple.com/us/app/%E6%91%A9%E7%99%BB%E5%BC%B9%E8%A5%BF%E6%B8%B82/id1592463731?itsct=apps_box_badge&amp;itscg=30200" style="display: inline-block; overflow: hidden; border-radius: 13px; width: 250px; height: 83px;"><img src="https://tools.applemediaservices.com/api/badges/download-on-the-app-store/white/en-us?size=250x83&amp;releaseDate=1640563200&h=f01725f6dcbe1f62459d83a3bcbbaa8a" alt="Download on the App Store" style="border-radius: 13px; width: 250px; height: 83px;"></a>

-## b) Everyday Dice Game
+## b) Liar's Dice Applet Game

 ![](/gallery/Dice1.png)